 I abandoned most of my earlier breeding projects and worked with my seedling varieties of Andean origin and tried a few of the other more interesting varieties that were available in the US at the time, like Purple Peruvian, Ozette, French Fingerling, All Blue, and Pink Fir Apple.
 Only a couple of these varieties produced any seed.
 It turns out that most of the more colorful and fingerling type potatoes in the US are male sterile or almost totally sterile.
 (I have since obtained seed from all of the varieties named but, with the exception of All Blue, they are all pretty hard to work with and I don’t recommend starting with them.)

 It took me a while to identify the sorts of potatoes that I was most interested in breeding.
 In fact, this process is ongoing.
 Diversity of potatoes is incredibly vast and although I have seen a lot more of what exists than most people, I am still discovering new kinds of potatoes every year.
-I have decided that I am interested primarily, but not exclusively, in Andean potatoes.
+I am interested primarily in Andean potatoes, those currently classified as Solanum tuberosum ssp. andigenum, which includes both diploids and tetraploids.
 I am generally more interested in tetraploids than diploids, primarily due to problems with dormancy in many diploids.
 I am also interested in identifying superior diploid potatoes and trying to breed them for improved dormancy.
 I am very interested in crossing the unusual forms and flavors of diploid potatoes into tetraploids and in working with crosses between wild and domesticated potatoes.
 If I could boil all of that down into one theme, it would be introducing forms and flavors from Andean potatoes into varieties that can be grown a little more easily in North America.

 As I have already mentioned, it is not really possible for a small breeder to compete at the mass market level.
 There are simply too many criteria that take too much time to evaluate for an individual to have much chance of discovering the next big commercial potato.
 That’s okay though, because I find those mass market potatoes rather dull these days.
 I’m looking for potatoes that home and small market growers will find exciting.
 I can’t afford to take a decade to release a variety, so I have to prioritize the kind of evaluation that I can do parsimoniously.